bbrownekianda/docs/content/docs/platform/rules/sharepoint/create-anonymous-link.md

    ![Create anonymous link dialog box](/images/create-anon-link-rule.jpg)

-4. Under **Select a file field with files to create anonymous link(s)** select the file field that will be used to hold the generated anonymous link.
+4. Under **Select a file field with files to create anonymous link(s)** select the file field to link to the desired SharePoint file(s).

 5. Under **Link duration in hours** type in a number value.
 By default the link duration is 6 hours, but this can be increased or decreased as needed.